crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
 My primary area of interest is information technologies in organizations.
-My research interests seek to contribute to three contemporary challenges of the public administration in which information technologies may play an important roleÑ
+My research interests seek to contribute to three contemporary challenges of the public administration in which information technologies may play an important role:

 - Improving the quality of decision-making in government
 - Improving the deliberative democracy and democratic institutions